 - In Year 10 all pupils have the opportunity to take part in two weeks of work experience, they can find their own placements or select from a range provided by school.

 - During Year 10 and/or 11 we invite parents to our Apprenticeships fair, post-16 evening and ‘Next-steps’ where parents and pupils have the opportunity of meeting employers, past pupils and university representatives.

 - Year 11 pupils have the opportunity of having a mock interview thanks to a range of volunteers who visit school.

-The guidance for our Year 9 boys and their Parents & Carers, about the KS4 Pathways Programme at West Hill School can be found on our Key Stage 4 Pathways page.
+- The guidance for our Year 9 boys and their Parents & Carers, about the Key Stage 4 Pathways Programme at West Hill School can be found on our Key Stage 4 Pathways page.
 This includes a presentation and careers links for each of our curriculum areas.

-Details of the Careers curriculum topics that form the taught element of our programme can be found on our IDP page.
+- Details of the Careers curriculum topics that form the taught element of our programme can be found on our Individual Development Programme (IDP) page.

 How we Measure and Assess the Impact of our Careers Programme